lizmat/articles/towards-more-coverage-1.md

 ok 1 - Coverage 55.10% >= 55%
 ok 2 - Uncovered 22 <= 22 lines
 ```
+Alternately, you can add `todo` statements to mark the failing test as one that will need fixing.
+This is possible because the `Test::Coverage` module also exports all of `Test`'s subroutines as well, so you don't need to do an addition `use Test` for that.

 ## Conclusion
-With the `Test::Coverage` module, every Raku module developer should be able to add coverage testing to their distributions.
-And this would not need to affect anything in the normal workflow of the developer: the `Test::Coverage` module need only be installed on the author's computer.
+With the `Test::Coverage` module, every Raku module developer is able to add coverage testing to their distributions in a very simple manner.
+And this does not need to affect anything in the normal workflow of the developer: the `Test::Coverage` module need only be installed on the author's computer.

 This is the first post of a series: follow-up posts will get more into the development process, and possible future developments of this new module.
 Stay tuned!